What are Flavonoids?

 The Cannabis Sativa L. plant (our favoured species) is no different to other plants.
 There are about 20 known flavonoids produced by the cannabis plant.
 These phytonutrients lend the dark green colour to cannabis.

 Flavonoids play an important role alongside other plant matter and terpenes in inducing the “entourage effect.”
 This is the theory that all the compounds in cannabis work together, and when taken together, they produce a better effect than when taken alone.

 While there are many flavonoids in Cannabis Sativa L., we want to introduce you to a few of the important ones.

 Ranging from Cannaflavin A through to Cannaflavin C, this range of Prenylflavonoids are abundant in cannabis.
 A & B were discovered in the 1980s and Cannaflavin C was only identified in 2008.

-These compounds help with the dark green colour in the cannabis plant.
+These compounds contribute to the dark green colour in the cannabis plant.
 There is ongoing scientific research to investigate whether they have anti-inflammatory properties.

-This flavonoid is common in a range of plants and it’s a pigment that gives off red, purple and blue colourings.
-This may seem very unusual to be a common flavonoid in cannabis.
-Yet, many strains of cannabis actually have purplish hues to the flowers.
+This flavonoid is common in a range of plants.
+It is a pigment that exhibits red, purple and blue colourings.
+This may come as something of a surprise, given that it is a common flavonoid in cannabis.
+Contrary to popular belief, there are many cannabis strains that have deep purple flowers and leaves

 What are Terpenes?

-Not unlike Flavonoids, terpenes are often found in cannabis.
-Yet, typically little is known about them.
+Terpenes are also often found in cannabis.
+However, relatively little is known about them.